klnishino/chrombpnet-documentation/README.md

 - [`fold_3.sh`](/folds/fold_3.sh)
 - [`fold_4.sh`](/folds/fold_4.sh)

-Note: will need to make separate directories for each fold and include the associated .json file
+Note: will need to make separate directories for each fold and include the associated .json file (folder with splits [here](splits/)

 ## Score variants of interest with [variant scorer](https://github.com/kundajelab/variant-scorer/tree/main)